Aug 15, 2024

 Lodging prices are still rising

 For these reasons, you might look into traveling during an off-peak time of the year.
-You could save money, and separating your trip from the wedding might also make it a more relaxing experience.
+You could save money, and if your wedding is planned for peak travel season, separating your honeymoon trip from the wedding might make it a more affordable and relaxing experience.

-And if you’re hoping to save on lodging and are flexible with your plans, consider booking closer to the time of travel, as hotel rates can be cheaper then.
-Around 15 days before departure could get you the best rate.
+And if you’re hoping to save on lodging and are flexible with your plans, consider consider booking closer to the time of travel, as hotel rates may drop around 15 days before departure.

-Depending on the type of vacation and lodging you choose (if you decide to stay at a home vacation rental versus a traditional hotel), you could end up spending a lot on meals during your honeymoon.
+Depending on the type of vacation and lodging you choose (such as vacation rental versus a traditional hotel), you could end up spending a lot on meals during your honeymoon.

-Renting a home could help you save in this category since you’ll be able to do your own cooking instead of eating out.
-And if you and your spouse enjoy cooking together, this could also be a great way to connect and relax while doing something creative.
-But you’ll have to consider whether this is something you want to be doing on your honeymoon, or if eating out is worth the splurge.
+Renting a home where you can cook for yourselves may reduce costs.
+If you and your spouse enjoy cooking together, this could be a great way to connect and relax while doing something creative.
+But you'll have to consider whether this is something you want to be doing on your honeymoon, or if eating out is worth the splurge.

 How to pay for your dream honeymoon